balaji1974/spring-ai/README.md

 getCourse -> Which will fetch a course based on the title

-8. Next we create a config class where we register our bean which will list our tools using ToolsCallBack.
+8. Next we create a config class where we register our bean and list our tools using ToolsCallBack.
 ToolsConfig.java

 9. Finally run the server to check if our tools are registered properly.